Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Prerequisites

-• One local device » to connect to the game
+• A local device – to connect to the game

-• One server with Ubuntu » to host the game
+• A Hetzner Cloud Server with Ubuntu to host Minecraft

-• You need access to the root user or a user with sudo permissions.
+• Access as root or a user with sudo privileges

 Initial Server Setup with Ubuntu